cap-js-community/odata-v2-adapter/README.md

 ### Build Task

-CDS OData V2 adapter includes an CDS build task, that allows to prepare the OData V2 EDMX files for MTX sidecar app.
+CDS OData V2 adapter includes an CDS build task, that allows to prepare the OData V2 EDMX files for server and MTX sidecar app.
-The build task is automatically active, in case project is running in multi-tenant context including MTX sidecar.
+The build task is only available when adapter is bootstrapped via CDS plugin mechanism (default).
-It can be deactivated using option `cds.cov2ap.build: false`.
+It is then automatically active but can be deactivated using option `cds.cov2ap.build: false`.

 ### Unit-Tests